-Mid-term or Long-Term Mid to Long-term solution.
+Mid to Long-term solution.

 Operational efficiencies with implemented new and/or updated policies will assist with the accuracy of booking reservations, ultimately resulting in a committed customer base as well as seeing an overall improvement in cargo tracking and the scheduling of gate hours and service offerings.
 Reservations for all cargo will provide the water carrier with cargo data to analyze and improve upon the inefficiencies where customers currently show up half days.